What Is a Marine Propulsion Control System?

 A printable, fillable PDF covering all inspection and maintenance tasks for controllable pitch propeller systems — safety-critical, high-priority, and scheduled items.
 Use it onboard or in pre-drydock planning.

-Modern retrofit propulsion controls engineering systems offer significant advantages over legacy designs.
+Modern retrofit CPP control systems offer significant advantages over legacy designs.
 Digital fieldbus communications eliminate ageing wiring, modern PLCs provide better diagnostics and remote monitoring, and updated HMI interfaces improve operator visibility.

 What is a controllable pitch propeller system?